 The National Council of State Boards of Nursing's Board of Directors sets the passing threshold for the NCLEX exams.

 It evaluates it every 3 years to maintain the highest acceptable standards in the sector.
-There is no set minimum score or a minimum number of correct answers because the CAT program evaluates your responses in a pass/fail approach to establish your aptitude.
+No set minimum score or number of correct answers exists because the CAT program evaluates your responses in a pass/fail approach to establish your aptitude.

 Frequently Asked Questions regarding NCLEX: